Why This Session? (4 hours)

 Small project work requires a unique set of traits: ability to react quickly, apply broader skills, and the ability to juggle multiple concurrent “priority ones”.
 This Manager’s Overview identifies the issues facing the Manager of staff who specialize in the “need it yesterday” small project.
-In addition to sharing the universal secrets of success with small projects, we also apply the strengths of our unique Small Project Management methodology, with its Small Project Guide, a customizable template approach to improving responsiveness, efficiency and quality.
+In addition to sharing the universal secrets of success with small projects, we also apply the strengths of our unique Small Project Management methodology, Co-Pilot: Small Project Guide.

 - Define small projects, and the unique issues facing them.

 - Discuss an approach to managing small projects that improves consistency, quality and responsiveness, while producing a documentation trail for each project.

 - Identify the minimum techniques needed for successful small project management, and the most important management information that you should receive from your staff.

 - Describe a prioritization process that keeps staff focused on the projects with greatest business benefit, and allows more efficient use of staff, while maximizing customer satisfaction.

 - Describe the role the effective Manager plays in the small project environment.